 We are happy to offer on-the-spot problem-solving after each day of the training for you to ask one-on-one questions — whether about the course content and exercises or about specific problems you face in your work and how to solve them.
 If you would like us to prepare for this in advance, you are welcome to send us background info before the course.

-Modern computer-based training facilities (CBD locations) for face-to-face training.
-Courses are also available online via video streaming and a cloud notebook server for sharing code with the trainer(s).
+Courses are conducted online via video meeting using Python Charmers' cloud notebook server for sharing code with the trainer(s).

-Virtual: we recommend ≥ 8 GB of RAM and a webcam.
+Hardware: we recommend ≥ 8 GB of RAM and a webcam.
 Preferably also multiple screens and a quiet room (or headset mic).

-The course will run from 9:00 to roughly 17:00 each day, with breaks of 50 minutes for lunch and 20 minutes each for morning and afternoon tea.
+Most courses will run from 9:00 to roughly 17:00 (AEDT) each day, with breaks of 50 minutes for lunch and 20 minutes each for morning and afternoon tea.

 Certificate of completion: